Conor Mccreedy: Personal life

-Mccreedy was born in Johannesburg, South Africa in 1987.
-He is the great great grandson of Sir Theophilus Shepstone, the colonial British Statesman.
-His father is of French-Irish Ancestry, and his mother a South African architect and interior designer.
-Mccreedy recalls painting at age four using his mother's makeup brush and coffee grounds.
-Later in his youth he became a fashion model, working for fashion houses including Calvin Klein.
+Mccreedy was born in Johannesburg, South Africa in 1987, to a South African mother and a French-Irish father.
+He recalls painting at age four using his mother's makeup brush and coffee grounds.
+Later in his youth, he became a fashion model, working for fashion houses including Calvin Klein.
 He also attended Hilton College.
 In 2006, Mccreedy earned a golf scholarship to attend Barton College in North Carolina.
 Mccreedy dropped out of art school at the Pratt Institute in New York City to pursue an independent art career in 2007.
-In 2013, the SA Style Awards named Mccreedy the "Most Stylish Personality" in South Africa.

 Career

 After dropping out of college, Mccreedy began selling his artwork on the streets of Union Square in New York City.
 After marketing manager Mick Rock noticed Mccreedy's work in a gallery, he urged him to talk to Aldon James Jr., the President of the National Arts Club, a private club.
 Mccreedy held his first solo exhibition here, titled Outliers, making him the youngest artist to have had a solo exhibition at the venue.
 The exhibition was composed of wildlife photography that he took in South Africa and African safari influenced paintings.

 In 2011, he was commissioned by Time Warner to paint a version of its logo for a launch party using his "Mccreedyblue" colour.
 The colour used in all of his paintings is a combinations of five different blue pigments.
-In 2012 he produced the "African Ocean" exhibition at the Charles Bank Gallery, as a part of the Witness Hilton Arts Festival at Hilton College, and Selected Works, 2006–2012, at the Ernie Els' Estate in Stellenbosch In 2013 he was a part of a group show at the Everard Read Gallery, Johannesburg.
+In 2012 he produced the "African Ocean" exhibition at the Charles Bank Gallery, as a part of the Witness Hilton Arts Festival at Hilton College, and Selected Works, 2006–2012, at Ernie Els' estate in Stellenbosch.

 Commissions of Mccreedy's work include murals painted in private New York City establishments such as the Soho House Hotel and the penthouse of the Bowery Hotel.
-In 2014 he had a solo exhibition at Gallery Proarta.
+In 2014, he had a solo exhibition at Gallery Proarta.